MikroElektronika/mikrosdk_click_v2/clicks/ireclipse/README.md

 ## Examples Description

 >
-> This is an example of IR ECLIPSE click board.
+> This is an example of IR ECLIPSE Click board.
 >

 **The demo application is composed of two sections :**